Lightning-AI/pytorch-lightning/docs/source/extensions/strategy.rst

     class CustomDDPStrategy(DDPStrategy):
         def configure_ddp(self):
-            self._model = MyCustomDistributedDataParallel(
+            self.model = MyCustomDistributedDataParallel(
                 self.model,
                 device_ids=...,
             )

-or by subclassing the base classes :class:`~pytorch_lightning.strategies.Strategy` to create new ones.
+or by subclassing the base class :class:`~pytorch_lightning.strategies.Strategy` to create new ones.
 These custom strategies can then be passed into the Trainer directly via the ``strategy`` parameter.

 .. code-block:: python